diligenstech/yext-api/docs/ListingsApi.md

 Listing Admin: Invite

 Sends invitations to new listing admins for entities in an account.
-For Google My Business listings, the admins will be given owner-level access.
+For Google Business Profile listings, the admins will be given owner-level access.

 ### Examples